openstack/kayobe/doc/source/configuration/reference/hosts.rst

 *tags:*
   | ``disable-selinux``

-.. note:: SELinux applies to CentOS systems only.
+.. note:: SELinux applies to CentOS and Rocky systems only.

 SELinux is not supported by Kolla Ansible currently, so it is disabled by Kayobe.
 If necessary, Kayobe will reboot systems in order to apply a change to